NuGet/docs.microsoft.com-nuget/docs/create-packages/Prerelease-Packages.md

 To support the software release lifecycle, NuGet 1.6 and later allows for the distribution of pre-release packages, where the version number includes a semantic versioning suffix such as `-alpha`, `-beta`, or `-rc`.
 For more information, see [Package versioning](../reference/package-versioning.md#pre-release-versions).

-You can specify such versions in two ways:
+You can specify such versions in three ways:

 - `.nuspec` file: include the semantic version suffix in the `version` element: